yugabyte/yugabyte-db/docs/content/preview/yugabyte-platform/configure-yugabyte-platform/set-up-cloud-provider/on-premises.md

 Creating an on-premises provider requires the following steps:

-- Create the provider configuration
+- Create the on-premises provider configuration.
-- Configure the hardware for the node instances
+- Configure the hardware for the node instances that the provider will use for deploying YugabyteDB universes.
-  - Add instance types
+  - Add instance types.
-  - Add instances
+  - Add instances.
-  - Provision the nodes

 ## Configure the on-premises provider